 .
 While there are dangers inherent in simply existing, celebrating one's sixteenth birthday is one of the most obvious.
 Generally, this entails the manifestation of powers

 , possibly some ancient conspiracy

 or prophecy, and the end of a "normal" life for the character in question.
 Growing Up Sucks

 There are some Real World reasons why 16 is often chosen as The Age At Which Shit Happens.
 Although the hormonal hell known as puberty actually started a few years earlier, sixteen tends to be when the teenager finally has those changes under control and starts to act (somewhat) more like an adult, which is reflected in how teenagers' bodies sexually mature (on average) by 16; thus, in many cultures, 16 was the effective age of majority.
 Even though Western culture prefers to wait until 18 to confer legal adulthood, in the U.S. 16 is still the minimum age for a driver's license and many types of employment (both very important milestones of adulthood, independence, and/or general social status).
-16 is actually the official age of consent in 29 states (Pennsylvania, despite having it at 16, in practice, has it at 18).
+16 is actually the official age of consent in 31 states (Pennsylvania, despite having it at 16, in practice, has it at 18; several states allow loopholes for 15 or 14 year olds; and several other states have provisions that allow 16 and 17 year olds to consent to sex with adults under 23).
 On the flipside, in many jurisdictions 16 is the minimum age at which a minor accused of a crime may be tried and punished as an adult rather than through the juvenile justice system.
 And in Asian media, let's not forget that 16 is four times four

 From a media perspective, 16 is also a transition age from works specifically intended for tween/teen consumers towards the mainstream adult audience.
 Notice, for example, how in the Harry Potter